 - The NRPB will be responsible for monitoring and evaluating progress towards achieving the Project Development Objective (PDO).
-The NRPB will also be responsible for monitoring and evaluating the PDO-level and intermediate results indicators for the project. - The NRPB will be responsible for tracking all the results in the Results Framework and will leverage the loan and grant ledger7 to complement any further information that may be required at the loan and grant package level. - The NRPB will provide, on a semiannual basis, through project progress reports, results of its M&E activities to the World Bank. - In addition, the project will include a Citizen Engagement survey to obtain feedback from beneficiaries of the project. - The NRPB will be responsible for FM given the project's interaction with PFIs (for Component 1), the need for regular tracking of disbursements to PFIs and the monitoring of reflows.
+The NRPB will also be responsible for monitoring and evaluating the PDO-level and intermediate results indicators for the project. - The average amount per MSME will be monitored at a PFI level, both the average per PFI and the dispersion between MSMEs.
+The monitoring framework will also track the percentage of packages that are below US\$25,000.
+The project target is to support financing towards at least 600 MSMEs by December 2024.
+This target will be reviewed during the mid-term based on actual results and (expected) average loan package size. - The NRPB will be responsible for tracking all the results in the Results Framework and will leverage the loan and grant ledger9 to complement any further information that may be required at the loan and grant package level. - In addition, the project will include a Citizen Engagement survey to obtain feedback from beneficiaries of the project. - The NRPB will be responsible for FM given the project's interaction with PFIs (for Component 1), the need for regular tracking of disbursements to PFIs and the monitoring of reflows.
 This FM function will, by definition, incorporate reporting. - The NRPB will commission the project's audit, that will be financed from Component 3 budget or the NRPB's operational budget. - For component 1, the NRPB will keep a ledger of all loans and grants by PFI and update the financial performance of the loans on a quarterly basis.
 This ledger will form the basis of the PDO-level indicators that will be tracked. - The NRPB will complete the Interim Financial Reports (IFRs) and these will include a custom indicator to measure where (in which sectors and for what intended uses) the working capital facilities have been utilized as attached to the IFRs.
-For Components 2 and 3, the NRPB will also perform the FM responsibilities and these will be included in the IFRs.
+For Components 2 and 3, the NRPB will also perform the FM responsibilities, and these will be included in the IFRs.